joelburget/joelburget.com/content/pages/the-expression-problem-and-tables.md

 > existing code, and while retaining static type safety (e.g., no
 > casts).

-Let's take a look at two how the object-oriented and functional styles cope with the expression problem.
+Let's take a look at how the object-oriented and functional styles cope with the expression problem.

 ### Object-Oriented